Skip to content

 Operators of the non-profit arts venue say they were informed by owners of the Broad Street building last week that their lease would be terminated on Oct.
 31

-A prominent non-profit arts venue in downtown Victoria has announced it will close its doors this month, after more than two decades of offering performance space to emerging artists.
+A prominent non-profit arts venue in downtown Victoria has announced it will close its doors this month after 21 years of offering performance space to emerging artists.

-The Victoria Event Centre said in a statement that it was informed by owners of the 1909 building last week that its lease of the Broad Street space would be terminated on Oct.
-31 and new tenants would be moving into the space next month.
+The Victoria Event Centre said in a statement that it was informed by owners of the building last week that its lease of the Broad Street space would be terminated on Oct.
+31 and new tenants would move in next month.

-“We were seeing some positive signs of getting back on track, which the City of Victoria helped with, however, we were faced with a substantial rent increase and the owners felt they could no longer afford to partially subsidize the place,” he said.
+“We were seeing some positive signs of getting back on track, which the City of Victoria helped with, however, we were faced with a substantial rent increase and the owners felt they could no longer afford to partially subsidize the place,” he said in the statement.

 In March, the centre received a $20,000 one-time boost in operational funding from the City of Victoria after the society made an urgent financial appeal to council.